 Since the late summer I have been exploring some new installations outdoors with wood, metal and yarn, and drawing more now that the weather has turned wintery.
 I began to research artist grants here.
 I’m also starting a side business as a communications coach for non-native English-speaking media professionals, called “Beyond English” (http://www.beyondenglish.nl), after working with one client at Utrecht University all this autumn, which I really enjoyed.
 Sometimes I sell home-made (organic, gluten-free) foods made from what I can harvest from my small garden.

 I somehow turned 50 this year, and celebrated by traveling back to the US.
 I was able to visit my Pennsylvania and NY friends and family and also enjoy an advanced Qi Gong (ancient Chinese health practice) retreat in upstate New York with my community.
 I miss the Shambhala buddhist and qi gong community in North America a lot; though there are long-established branches in Europe as well, there isn’t a diverse and supportive community in my little city, just a small group that is challenged to grow.
-It has been a contrast that I didn’t realise would have such a strong impact on me.
-Nonetheless – nice as it was to travel in past places, I was glad to return to the Netherlands.
+It has been a contrast that I didn’t realise would be so stark, or have such a strong impact on me.
+Nonetheless – nice as it was to visit past places, I was glad to return to the Netherlands.
 I’m very lucky to live in such a place, where the overall society seems orders of magnitude better at taking care of its fellow beings.
 It’s been two years and a few months since landing here; 5 years since New York was “home”.
-The thing I mainly miss is the amazing, diverse landscapes of North America, unequalled I would say, and seeing friends and family.
+The thing I mainly miss is the amazing, diverse landscapes of North America and seeing friends and family.
 Sometimes it feels disorienting to live in such a small country that nonetheless projects itself as large, with a lot of self-importance.
 You can cross it in 3 hours.